 You should always store your canned goods in pantry, that is protected from sunlight.
 If your foods are exposed to sunlight they will heat up and will deteriorate faster.
 The heat formed inside the cans allows the air in the headspace to expand.
 It will break open the seal, allowing microorganisms to contaminate the food.
 Some containers, depending on their food content, may even explode.
 Besides contaminating the other items from your pantry, you will also have to do a lot of cleanup.
 In foods that contain fats or oil, sunlight may accelerate rancidity.

 Heat is the enemy of every pantry as it lowers the shelf-life of your foods.
 In order to combat this enemy you should always put your food on shelves or pallets, rather than placing the containers directly on the floor.
 You should also leave space around the canisters and jars so there is good ventilation.
 Even better, you can have a small fan installed (with proper filters) that provides the needed ventilation.
 If you lower the heat from your pantry and provide good ventilation you will prevent sweating inside the cans.
 This will also prevent cans from rusting.
-The temperature inside your pantry should be anywhere between 40°F and 60°F. If the temperature goes above 60°F the food will experience deterioration in nutrition and the higher the temperature the faster the food will spoil.
+The temperature inside your pantry should be anywhere between 40°F and 60°F. If the temperature goes above 60°F the food will experience deterioration in nutrition.
+The higher the temperature, the faster the food will spoil.

 Insects and Rodents